-Notice that when you select a menu option, a Menu path, with a different background color, appears at the bottom of your screen, above the button labels.
+When you select one of these options, a menu path, with a different background color, appears at the bottom of your screen, above the button labels.
 This menu path helps you keep track of where you are in the menu system.
-On most screens, you will have the choice of moving Back one level in the menu system, or returning directly to the Job screen.
-This enables you to make a number of adjustments while in a Job.
+For example, after pressing the Search button, you will see the word >>Search, and below that, Back PrevO PrevA Entry Repeat Other.